 Updated 2026-04-25

 Every page of the AttendFirst console has a floating chat bubble in the bottom-right corner.
-That one button is now the single place to reach us — ask the docs assistant a question, or click My Support Tickets at the top of the slideover to raise a new ticket or check your existing ones.
-If you prefer email, write to support@attendfirst.com and it lands in the same inbox.
+Click it to ask the docs assistant a question, or click My Support Tickets to raise a ticket or check existing ones.
+Email support@attendfirst.com if you prefer - it lands in the same inbox.

 How to reach us

-We are an async-first team.
-Written tickets and email get a reply within a few hours during Indian business hours.
-We do not offer a phone support line, and callback requests take longer to schedule — sometimes a day or more — because our team prefers to match a written context first and then a voice slot only when it is truly needed.
-For most issues, a ticket with a screenshot beats waiting for a call.
+The team is async-first.
+Written tickets and email get a reply within a few hours during Indian business hours (9 AM to 7 PM IST, Mon to Fri).
+There is no phone support line.
+Callback requests take longer to arrange - sometimes a day or more - because the team prefers written context before a voice call.
+For time-sensitive issues, a ticket with a screenshot is faster than waiting for a callback.

 The floating chat button